 Every object will be in one of those states for every class it belong to and the object’s state history is automatically logged in the database.

 For every class, states and the possible flow from state to state, must be defined.

 States are very important to the design of the database.
 Connection rules and workflow triggers are based on the object’s class and state.
-Applying connections and workflow triggers based on states is one way that TejonBT eliminates the need for programming code.
+Applying connections and workflow triggers based on states is one way that TejonDB eliminates the need for programming code.

 Users can easily filter, browse, and analyze objects and their data based on class and state.